grettke/help/help.md

             -   Also gives full access to any and all TeX and LaTeX code
         -   LCO files are a KOMA-Script thing, so they are a LaTeX thing
         -   > Letter metadata set in LCO files overwrites letter metadata set in Emacs variables but not letter metadata set in the Org file.
         -   When you include multiple LCO files, they are evaluated LIFO.
 Properties are set as they first appear, and are not set again.
-Say you include &ldquo;MyGeneralStuffForAnyLetter.lco&rdquo; and then include &ldquo;MyStuffSpecificToThisLetter.lco&rdquo;.
+Say you include "MyGeneralStuffForAnyLetter.lco" and then include "MyStuffSpecificToThisLetter.lco".
 The specific stuff will get set first.
 Then general stuff will get set last.
             -   Surely there is a better way to phrase this.
 I will work on that.
 -   Recommendations
     -   What is the easiest way to start using KOMA-Script based on what you know today?
-    -   If you don&rsquo;t know any of the approaches
+    -   If you don't know any of the approaches
         -   Then choose between learning LaTeX and Org
     -   If you only know LaTeX
         -   Then you will use the LTX/LCO metadata approach